 While I do fancy myself someone who knows about most food related things, I had to leave a few blank.
-GASP!
+(GASP!)

 I did suspect these adorable fruits were a citrus of some sort, but wasn't sure enough to write it down.
 Once learning they were limes, I wasn't too surprised.

-What are Finger Limes?
+What are Finger Limes or Citrus Caviar?

-- These little finger-shaped limes vary in color — depending on their variety, from various shades of green and yellow, to reddish-green, purple and pink.
+- These little finger-shaped limes vary in color -- depending on their variety, from various shades of green and yellow, to reddish-green, purple and pink.

 - Finger limes are a micro-citrus (a few inches long at most), and the flavor of these treasures is somewhere between a lime and a grapefruit.

-- Finger limes are typically in season from September through January.
+- Native to the rainforest regions of Australia, they're typically in season from September through January.
 They can be stored for up to 3 weeks in the refrigerator and about a week on the counter.

-They seem to be especially popular among mixologists, as they are a big hit in cocktails.
+These beautiful, unique limes are especially popular among mixologists, as they are a big hit in cocktails.

 However, they are also fabulous when paired with a variety of other foods, too.
-My favorite way to enjoy them has been with avocados.
-And they are absolutely stunning!
+My favorite way to enjoy them has been with sliced avocados.

 In addition to being called Citrus Caviar, others refer to them as Citrus Pearls or Citrus Pop Rocks.

-You will likely find Finger Limes at Whole Foods, and if you're in Los Angeles, the Santa Monica Farmer's Market should have them too.
+You will likely find Finger Limes at Whole Foods and Bristol Farms, and if you're in Los Angeles, the Santa Monica Farmer's Market should have them too.

-This is not a sponsored post — I am simply enamored with this cool item!
+This is not a sponsored post -- I am simply enamored with this cool item!